Florencio Abad: National politics

+Comeback attempt

+Three years after stepping down as Secretary of Budget and Management, Abad ran for Congress for Batanes's lone district in 2019, but lost to Ciriaco Gato Jr. by 238 votes.

 Personal life

 Abad is married to former Ateneo School of Government director and Batanes Rep. Henedina Razon-Abad and is father to four: Presidential Management Staff (PMS) chief Sec.
 Julia Abad, Pio Emmanuel Abad, Luis Andres Abad, and Cecilia Paz Abad.
 He is the brother of internationally acclaimed visual artist Pacita Abad, who died in 2004.
 Abad lost his wife on October 8, 2017, when she died of cancer at the age of 62.